adarshkumarsingh83/kubernetes/README.md

 > where data is indexed for fast searching

 * ## [springboot-kubernates-solr-cloud](https://github.com/adarshkumarsingh83/kubernetes/tree/master/springboot-kubernates-solr-cloud)
-> descripition: \
+> Description: \
-> . not working yet to be fixed
+> spring boot application with solr cloud cluster \
-> spring boot solr cloud application \
+> where application is performing curd operation on the \
-> docker compose and k8 for curd operaton
+> employee data which will be indexed on the solr

 ----